TOG Ratings: What TOG Sleep Sack Is Best For Your Baby?

 What does TOG mean on sleep sacks?

 You may see a TOG rating on a variety of sleep products, including sleeping bags and duvets, not just those made for baby.
 TOG stands for Thermal Overall Grade and it measures the heat of a particular product.
 The TOG rating, or number, represents the “amount” of thermal insulation that the product provides.
-A high TOG rating (let’s say 3.5) means it can be used for cold weather and cool nights, and is likely made from a fleece or “winter weight” material.
-A low TOG rating (around 0.2) means it is best used in warmer temperatures and is typically made from a cotton or muslin fabric.
+A high TOG rating (2.0) means it can be used for cold weather and cool nights.
+A low TOG rating (around 0.5) means it is best used in warmer temperatures and is typically made from a cotton or muslin fabric.

 What TOG should a baby sleep in?

 Because TOG ratings are specific to fabrics, not climate, it’s important to note the TOG rating on any given product.
 Some fabrics may feel soft and thick but have a low TOG rating due to cooler material, while another, thinner fabric may have a higher TOG rating because the garment may not be as breathable.
-Typically, a TOG rating of around 0.6 works great year round.
+Typically, a TOG rating of around 1.0 works great year-round.

 Of course, it’s also important to pay attention to your baby’s sleep environment and room temperature to ensure her comfort and safety.
 Baby swaddles and sleep sacks come with TOG ratings, so let these help guide you in how to dress baby for the safest sleep.

-Keep in mind that every baby is different so if you’re curious what is tog sleep sack, the TOG rating that works well for one baby, may not be as helpful for another.
+Keep in mind that every baby is different, the TOG rating that works well for one baby, may not be as helpful for another.
 Once you figure out if your baby’s natural temperature runs hot or cold, you’ll have a better sense of which TOG rating works best for you.

 What should a baby wear with each TOG sleep sack rating?

 Because every baby is different and you know yours best, there are no one size fits all when it comes to TOG sleep sack ratings.
-As an informal guide, a sleep sack tog chart would show that ratings between 0.2 and 1.0 generally allow for a short sleeved onsie underneath a sleep sack.
-TOG ratings between 1.0 and 3.5 may require long sleeves as well as leggings.
+As an informal guide, a sleep sack TOG chart would show that ratings between 0.5 and 1.0 generally allow for a short sleeved onsie or lightweight cotton PJs underneath a sleep sack.
+TOG ratings between 1.0 and 2.5 may require long sleeve pajamas.
 Of course you’ll also need to keep the weather in mind and have a sense of your baby’s temperature.
 So check the room temperature, TOG rating, and trust that you know what works best for your baby!

 What is a 1.0 TOG sleep sack equivalent to in clothing?